 • What price would you be able to get for your individual products?
 Don’t just base your price on the cost, but think about what the perceived value is for your potential clients.
 How much profit would you expect on each of these products?
 Would you be able to sell them wholesale or direct only?
 What would the wholesale or trade price be for your new product ideas?

 • Think about the production of each of these new products.
-Would you need to get new skills or equipment?
+Do you need to get new skills or equipment?
 A larger studio space?
-Would you need to outsource?
-What would this do to the cost and the price of your products?
+Do you need to outsource?
+What would this do to the cost and the final price of your products?
 Again don’t just make a judgement based on the cost and the price, it might be that some of your new product ideas get you really excited or they might attract the attention of a different client group or enable you to position yourself differently than before.
-All these different aspects need to be taken into account.
+All of these aspects need to be taken into account.

-At the end of this stage, you should end up with only two collections with around 20 products per collection.
-Maybe you got some new product ideas or did you tweak your ideas based on this quick financial and production evaluation?
-Don’t spend too long on this evaluation as you are wasting your time if you go into too much detail, but do make sure that you have some realistic ballpark figures!
+At the end of this stage, you should be left with two collections with around 20 products per collection.
+Did you get some new product ideas or did you tweak your designs based on this quick financial and production evaluation?
+Don’t spend too long on this, as you are wasting your time if you go into too much detail, but do make sure that you have some realistic ballpark figures!

 Be a realist at this stage and consider if your numbers are right and if your ideal clients would be prepared to spend this amount.
-Some items might be too expensive to launch (for now), or can you adapt them to make them cheaper?
-Or what can you do in terms of branding and positioning or building your profile to make them worth more?
+Some items might be too expensive to launch (for now), or perhaps you can adapt them to make them cheaper.
+What can you do in terms of branding, positioning or building your profile to make them worth more?
 This can be a very creative process.

 It’s tough to make these decisions, I know, and you might want to skip this ‘boring’ stage.